MithrilJS/mithril.js/ospec/README.md

 ### Error result.error

-The value of the stack property from the `Error` object explaining the reason behind a failure.
+The `Error` object explaining the reason behind a failure.

 ---